Klaeser-Homelab/Voyagr/README.md

 Voyagr is a habit tracker and self-management app that helps you discover and live your values.
 You can think of it as a cross between a habit tracker like [Habatica](https://habitica.com/) or [Finch](https://finchcare.com/) and a pomodoro timer like [Session](https://www.stayinsession.com/).
 Voyagr helps you define who you are and how you want to live by creating a process for value selection and habit definition.
 Habits in Voyagr can have fine-tuned requirements including time based requirements.
 Habits can also be configured to be scheduled or unscheduled and can be suggested as breaks after Pomodoro sessions.

 ## Learning objectives
-- [x] Configure self-hosted production environment
+- [x] Configure self-hosted production environment.
-- [x] Build a CI/CD pipeline with testing and automatic deployments
+- [x] Build a CI/CD pipeline with testing and automatic deployments.
-- [x] Build a flexible frontend with dark/light themes that looks good on desktop and mobile
+- [x] Build a flexible frontend with dark/light themes that looks good on desktop and mobile.
-- [ ] Build a data-model that allows a simpler frontend (fewer conditionals and flags) because objects own their own state and behavior
+- [ ] Build a data-model that allows a simpler frontend (fewer conditionals and flags) because objects own their state and behavior.

 ## What features exist and are planned?
 See issues for details
-- [x] Create and record values
+- [x] Create and record values.
-- [x] Manage your time using a pomodoro timer, stopwatch, and tasks
+- [x] Manage your time using a pomodoro timer, stopwatch, and tasks.
-- [ ] Visualize your progress using a habit tracker
+- [ ] Visualize your progress using a habit tracker.
-- [ ] Gamify progress so it feels good to value your time
+- [ ] Gamify progress so it feels good to value your time.
-- [ ] Share your Voyagr with different levels of a support network
+- [ ] Share your Voyagr with different levels of a support network.
-- [ ] Discover and share values and habits
+- [ ] Discover and share values and habits.
-- [ ] Initiate habits and session from places smart home buttons
+- [ ] Initiate habits and session from places smart home buttons.
-- [ ] Voyagr API allows habit tracking to be recorded from self-management apps
+- [ ] Voyagr API allows habit tracking to be recorded from self-management apps.
 - [ ] The app's personality is configurable.
-Supportive, chiding, etc. This will be packaged as "Choose your guide"
+Supportive, chiding, etc. This will be packaged as "Choose your guide".

 Here's what you'll see when you get in